Our Services

 Helpful Resources

-Strep is more likely with sudden severe throat pain, fever, swollen tender neck nodes, white tonsil patches, and no cough; it is treated with antibiotics to speed recovery and prevent complications.
-Cold-like features point to a viral sore throat managed with rest, fluids, and pain relievers, and red flags like trouble breathing or swallowing, drooling, a muffled voice, or rapidly worsening symptoms mean you should seek urgent care.
+Strep throat is more likely when you have sudden severe throat pain, fever, swollen tender neck lymph nodes, white patches on the tonsils, and no cough.
+Strep is treated with antibiotics to speed recovery and prevent complications.
+A viral sore throat, on the other hand, usually comes with cold-like symptoms (runny nose, cough, congestion) and is managed with rest, fluids, and over-the-counter pain relievers.
+Seek urgent care immediately if you experience red flags like trouble breathing or swallowing, drooling, a muffled "hot potato" voice, or rapidly worsening symptoms.

 Understanding the symptoms of strep throat, how they differ from a common viral sore throat, and what to do next can help you act quickly and wisely—without unnecessary panic.